 Due to our significant investment in infrastructure, since March 2020, when the World Health Organization declared the COVID-19 a global pandemic, a significant portion of our diverse workforce is continuing to work remotely.
-This has not only allowed our employees to remain physically safe but has also resulted in savings in the areas of waste, janitorial costs, and travel costs related to business travel and commuting.
+This has not only increased employee satisfaction but has also resulted in savings in the areas of waste, janitorial costs, and travel costs related to business travel and commuting.

-Our off-campus classroom and laboratory sites are all designed with the same efficient footprint in the 35 sites opened as of December 31, 2022.
+Our off-campus classroom and laboratory sites are all designed with the same efficient footprint in the 40 sites opened as of December 31, 2023.